omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 #### Values Count related to $49,000: Over - 47% , Under - 53%

 ## Features Engineering and Selection
-After creating dummy variables and dropping columns with multicollinearity, data frame had 68 columns.
+After creating dummy variables and dropping columns with multicollinearity, the data frame had 68 columns.
 Accuracy Score for this data frame was : 0.547

 My Next Steps Were: